 In January all leave was cancelled and troops were already confined to barracks except when on duty.
 By February Jerusalem was surrounded and under siege as many Arab villages overlooked strategic roads and attacked anything on them.
 Convoys of food, water and medical supplies were being brought into Jerusalem at great risk to drivers and passengers.
-Some convoys were escorted by British troops but the Haganah preferred to be responsible themselves for security.
+Some convoys were escorted by British troops but the Haganah preferred to be responsible for their own security.

 and vice versa, but both sides took the